Izharn001/deploy-dockerized-node/README.md

 6. Pull the latest Docker image.
 7. Stop and remove the previous container.
 8. Deploy the updated container.
+9. Attach the application container to the Docker monitoring network.
+10. Start the updated application.

 ---

 # Secrets Management

-Sensitive information is not stored within the repository or Docker image.
+Sensitive information is never stored within the repository or Docker image.

 GitHub Secrets are used to securely inject:

+* Docker Hub username
-* Docker Hub credentials
+* Docker Hub access token
 * EC2 SSH private key
 * EC2 host address
 * Basic Authentication username
 * Basic Authentication password
 * Secret application message

-This approach prevents credentials from being committed to source control and follows secure deployment practices.
+This approach prevents credentials from being committed to source control and follows secure deployment best practices.

 ---